Azure/fta-cloudarchitecture/docs/reliability.md

 * The business should be consulted when determining these requirements
 * There is a strong relationship between uptime, complexity and cost

-## Azure SLAs

-> 📖 Familiarize yourself with [Azure service-level agreements].

-> 📺 Watch [SLIs, SLOs, SLAs, oh my!] for a definition of these terms and an explanation of the differences.

-* An Azure Service-level Agreement (SLA) can also be read as a minimum service-level objective (SLO).
-* An SLA is a financial guarantee, not an absolute guarantee
-* Read the SLA details carefully, particularly the definition of "downtime" for each service, which give important hints about _failure modes_

-For example, in the [SLA for Azure SQL Database], "downtime" is defined as:

-_"The total accumulated Deployment Minutes across all Databases in a given Microsoft Azure subscription during which the Database is unavailable.
-A minute is considered unavailable for a given Database if **all continuous attempts by Customer to establish a connection to the Database** within the minute fail."_

-The Azure SQL Database team expect almost all outages to be transient (brief and non-recurring).
-Therefore the _retry_ pattern should be used to continuously retry for up to a minute.
-This is typical in cloud services; retry has been the default behaviour in ADO.NET since .NET Framework 4.6.1.

 ## Architecture review

 Once the target SLA requirements have been determined, an _Architecture review_ should be performed to ensure that these requirements are met.